 Willie Horton climbed aboard a truck in the Detroit summer of 1967.
-He pleaded for peace while in a city about to burn.
+He pleaded for peace in a city ready to burn.

 The problems began several hours before, on July 23rd at 12th and Clairmount streets.
 A police raid at the Blind Pig bar grew into a disturbance and escalated into a riot.

 Horton heard about the melee while playing a doubleheader at Tiger Stadium against the New York Yankees.
 Afterward, he ignored strong advice from team officials to avoid the trouble spot.

 The muscular left-fielder, born Oct.
 18, 1942, in Arno, Va., grew up in the Motor City, one of 21 brothers and sisters.
 He graduated from Northwestern High School in 1959 and signed with the Tigers in 1961.
 Horton saw limited duty with the big club in 1963 and 1964.
 He pounded 29 home runs and drove home 104 runs in 1965.
 The right-handed hitter followed up by ripping 27 homers and bringing home 100 runs in 1966.

 Ankle problems had been plaguing Horton in ’67.
 The Tigers were in the thick of the American League pennant race, battling the Boston Red Sox, Minnesota Twins, Chicago White Sox and California Angels.

 The Tigers boasted an outstanding group of players, led by Horton, Bill Freehan, Norm Cash and future Hall of Famer Al Kaline in the everyday line-up and Earl Wilson, Mickey Lolich and Denny McLain on the mound.
 Mayo Smith managed the club.